 A revision was published as notification that this is now a National Standard of Canada.
+Update #1 to this standard is available.
 To download any revisions and/or register for email notification of future revisions click here

 This is the first edition of CSA Z627, Breath alcohol ignition interlock devices.
 This Standard is based on CSTT-HVC-TR -114, Technical Standard for Vehicular Breath Alcohol Interlock Devices in Canada, and CSTT-HVC-TR-150, Test Protocol for Vehicular Breath Alcohol Interlock Devices in Canada, with permission from the National Research Council Centre for Surface Transportation Technology (NRC-CCST) and Transport Canada, Motor Vehicle Safety Directorate.
 CSA gratefully acknowledges the financial and in-kind support from the Canadian Council of Motor Transport Administrators (CCMTA) for the development of this Standard.